What is the CCR?

 The McGill CCR has five sections:

-- Activity-Based Awards and Fellowships (select awards that are not recognized on the academic transcript)
+- Activity-Based Awards (select awards that are not recognized on the academic transcript)

 - Campus and Community Engagement (volunteering, mentorship, tutoring, etc.)